shingyeung/contrib/README.md

 For setup using Docker on a Raspberry Pi, see TBD.

-Assumptions:
+Assumptions/Dependencies:
 * Hosting one POD (single user)
 * Hosted in a home network
 * You already have a domain name, or your router brand support one via DDNS, e.g. Asus
 * You are somewhat familiar with getting around in Linux command line
 * You known enough to edit a text file with vi in Linux
 * You are okay with setting up port forwarding on your home router, and know/accept the potential security risks or know how to protect your router from attacks.
+If not, do not proceed.

 ## Get the hardware